top of page

 Part 2: Overcoming Interview Nerves: A Guide for International Faculty Candidates

 The second part of this multi-part guide provides concrete strategies used in professional Academic English coaching to help international scholars perform with confidence.
 Interviewing for an academic position in English when it is not your first language is challenging.
 You are expected to present complex research, discuss teaching techniques, and demonstrate your “fit” within the department all while processing questions in real time.
-The good news: search committees
+The good news: search committees a

 Robin Tucker